bhavyaEE/RISCV-CPU/README.md

 # iac-riscv-cw-11

+## Note for Examinars

+Instead of rtl files, we have uploaded our final code onto separate branches depending on the task.
+The branches to look at are as follows:

+**Working-Pipeline-with-Reference-Code** - This is our final working cpu for a working pipelined cpu that implements the reference code.
+The pipelining was done by Isabel and Ethan.
+The implementation of additional instructions for reference code was done by Bhavya and Riya.

+**Working-pipelined-F1** - This is our working cpu for pipelined F1 light sequence.
+The machine code was created by Isabel and Ethan and the implementation was done by Riya and Bhavya.

+**WorkingF1** - Working F1 light sequence machine code and cpu implemented.
+Worked on by Bhavya and Riya.

+**NonPipelinedReferenceCode** - Working reference programme cpu.
+Worked on by Bhavya and Riya.

+Additional Branches:

+PipelineVersion1 - Pipelined version during debugging - done by Isabel and Ethan.

+PipelineVersion2 - Pipelined version during debugging - done by Isabel and Ethan.

+DataMemoryVersion1 - Data Memory implemented during debugging - done by Riya.

+DataMemoryVersion1 - Data memory for F1 - done by Riya.

+leftshift - Left shift for F1 - done by Bhavya.

+jump

 ## Initial Approach

 - We began the project by **planning the tasks**, this included understanding the objectives of the task as a team as well as creating and delegating tasks.